TcPirate1/Playhouse-Theatre/README.md

 # Playhouse-Theatre
-Just another project for a class
+Just another project for a class, this time applying Responsive design, JavaScript and React Componenets